aadityamishra16/Contact-Book/README.md

 This project is designed to practice:

-- Arrays of structures
+Arrays of structures
-- String handling (strcmp, strcpy)
+String handling (strcmp, strcpy)
-- Menu-driven programs
+Menu-driven programs
-- Basic operations like Create, Read, Update/Delete
+Basic operations like Create, Read, Update/Delete

+## 👨‍💻 Contact
+For more ideas and queries, you can connect with me on Linkedin - https://www.linkedin.com/in/aadityamishra16